 Available positions for doctoral education at KI

 Dates for admission seminars spring 2018

 You can hand in the application in person to Administrative officer Ingrid Smedberg at her office at floor 3, Department of Public Health Sciences PHS, Widerströmska building, or leave it in Ingrid Smedberg's postbox on floor 3 at the Department of LIME, Widerströmska building.
 If you leave your application in Ingrid Smedberg's postbox (on floor three, LIME) - an email is to be sent the soonest after to email@example.com stating that your application has been put in the postbox.

-- April 24 (Deadline for complete and signed application to administrator Ingrid Smedberg is Wednesday March 28, at 10 AM.
+- April 24 (Deadline for complete and signed application to administrator Ingrid Smedberg was Wednesday March 28, at 10 AM)